yuping1624/momentum-agent/README.md

 2. Create agent node function
 3. Add routing logic to Supervisor
 4. Update Supervisor prompt with agent description

+## 🚀 Roadmap & Future Improvements

+While this MVP demonstrates the core agentic workflow using Streamlit and CSV, the production roadmap includes:

+- **Enhanced Long-term Memory (RAG):** Migrating from CSV logs to a Vector Database (ChromaDB/Pinecone) for semantic retrieval of past user journals over long periods.
+- **Backend Decoupling:** Separating the agent logic into a FastAPI microservice for better scalability.
+- **Production Deployment:** Containerizing the application using Docker and deploying to Google Cloud Run.
+- **Mobile Integration:** Integrating with messaging platforms (Line/WhatsApp) for easier on-the-go logging.

 ## 📝 License